 So, in order to install a wider door, the header will need to be raised.
 As long as there’s enough room above the opening, this project is fairly straightforward.
 However, if there’s not much space above the door, you may need to heighten the roof of the garage to accommodate even a standard garage door size.

-Keep in mind 7’ high can accommodate a standard full size SUV, but occasionally the openings are framed short, especially on older homes.
-Think about this before making your purchase.
+You should also keep in mind that a 7′ high door can accommodate a standard full size SUV.
+But, occasionally the openings are framed short, especially on older homes.
+So, think about this before making your purchase.
 Even when the doors are big enough, make sure the garage is deep enough.
-20’ is enough for most situations.
+20′ is enough for most situations.